fusioncharts/dev_centre_docs/chart-guide/standard-charts/spline-charts.md

 Spline charts are a specialized form of line charts that display smooth curves through the different data points.
 It integrates all the characteristics of a conventional line chart except for the fact that unlike line charts, which connect data points with straight lines, spline charts draw a fitted curved line to join the data points.

-Spline charts can be used for plotting data that requires the usage of curve-fitting e.g. an impulse-response chart, a product life cycle chart, etc. It is also significantly used in designing Pareto charts.
+Spline charts can be used for plotting data that requires the usage of curve-fitting e.g., an impulse-response chart, a product life cycle chart, etc. It is also significantly used in designing Pareto charts.

 FusionCharts Suite XT includes four types of spline charts: